-A subtalar fusion is most commonly an outpatient operation and "glues" the two bones together - the talus and calcaneus.
-The goal of the fusion is to make the body connect these two bones that were previously separated by cartilage with solid bone.
+A triple fusion is most commonly an outpatient operation and "glues" the four bones that formulate the triple joint complex from where the names originates.
+The four bones are the talus, navicular, calcaneus, and cuboid.
+Fusion of these bones is not simply for arthritis, in many cases a deformity is present, a significantly collapsed arch or a very large arch (cavus foot).
+In situations where the joints in the back of the foot are causing pain and are not mobile, a triple fusion may be considered.
+The goal of the fusion is to make the body connect these bones that were previously separated by cartilage with solid bone.
+The bones can also be realigned during this procedure to help correct deformity to create a more neutrally aligned foot.
 Normally, two bones are separated by cartilage also known as a joint.
 Arthritis causes normal cartilage to be worn out and causes painful bone on bone motion in the joint.
 With fusion, two bones are fused into one bone in order to eliminate any motion/joint as the two bones become one larger bone, resulting in pain relief.
 However, the major downside of a fusion is the loss of motion of the hindfoot.
-The entire foot is not fused, so there remains a minimal amount of the side to side motion of the entire foot.
-In patients who have a very stiff subtalar joint, the loss of function is minimal for them as they have not had motion in their hindfoot/subtalar joint for years.
-Patients who have a lot of subtalar/hindfoot motion (side to side) will notice the stiffness after surgery following a fusion.
+The joints involved in this fusion constitute all of the the side to side motion of foot and therefore complete loss of side to side motion will occur after this procedure.
+In patients who have a very stiff joints, the loss of function is minimal for them as they have not had motion in their hindfoot for years.
+Patients who have a lot of hindfoot motion (side to side) will notice the stiffness after surgery following a fusion.

-We use an open approach to ensure the joint is positioned appropriately and the deformity is corrected so that the foot is in a neutral position.
+We use an open approach with two primary incisions to ensure the joints are positioned appropriately and the deformity is corrected so that the foot is in a neutral position.
 The remaining cartilage is removed and bone is "prepared" to get the fusion to heal.
 Preparation of the bones means that small drill holes and microfractures are made to stimulate bone healing and bone graft is added to maximize the chance of a fusion.
-Multiple screws are commonly used to hold the bones in the right position and pressed together.
+Multiple screws, surgical staples, and/or plates are commonly used to hold the bones in the right position and held together.
 Over time the bones will heal - and this is the successful fusion that we hope for.
-If there is significant bone loss that may occur from a calcaneus fracture, a larger bone graft that is structural to restore the height and anatomy of the foot may be required.
+If there is significant bone loss that may occur from trauma or long-standing deformity a larger bone graft that is structural to restore the height and anatomy of the foot may be required.
 In this particular case, the period of no pressure on the foot (non-weightbearing) may be increased from 6 weeks to 3 months given the complexity of healing required.
 The screws are not actually holding the bone together in the long-term, it is the new bone that has formed between the talus and calcaneus and this is why it can last a lifetime once healed.